What gets me excited?

 These small adjustments have helped me feel better.
 Seems simple, but living a healthy life really should be accessible and sustainable.
 I believe in small strides that can be easily implemented slowly to make the overall outcome extraordinary.

-Dr. Samantha Nazareth, MD, FACG is double board-certified in internal medicine and gastroenterology/hepatology, who practices in New York City.
+Dr. Samantha Nazareth, MD, FACG is double board-certified in Internal Medicine and Gastroenterology/Hepatology, who practices in New York City.
 She is also a noted researcher, writer, and speaker on nutrition, wellness, and the microbiome.
-Dr. Nazareth has research published in The New York Times and continues to be sought out by the media as an authoritative source on a wide range of topics that include eating, wellness and gastrointestinal health.
+Dr. Nazareth has research published in The New York Times and continues to be sought out by the media as an authoritative source on a wide range of topics that include eating, wellness and gut health.
 Her work has been featured on CNN, Huffington Post, US News & World Report, Women’s Health, Bustle, POPSUGAR, Shape, and Reader’s Digest, to name a few.
 She is also a medical advisory board member for Women’s Health magazine.

 Dr. Nazareth’s mission is educating her patients and consumers on the increasing number of food and environmental issues that can adversely impact gut health.
-Dr. Nazareth advocates for keeping a balance of daily dietary and other healthy living activities to maintain optimal gastrointestinal wellness.
+Dr. Nazareth advocates for keeping a balance of daily dietary and other healthy living activities (sleep, movement, stress reduction) to maintain optimal gastrointestinal wellness, which improves overall health.

-Dr. Nazareth is also deeply interested and committed to supporting the promise of technologies like artificial intelligence (AI), big data, and genomics to peel away some of the mysteries of the digestive system microbiome, so that personalized and customized gastrointestinal therapies to each individual patient can one day be realized.
+Dr. Nazareth is also deeply interested and committed to supporting the promise of technologies like artificial intelligence (AI), big data, and all of the -omics (genomics, metabolomics, proteomics) to peel away some of the mysteries of gut health and the gut microbiome, so that personalized and customized gastrointestinal therapies to each individual patient can one day be realized.
+Dr. Nazareth is optimistic that technology can help bring back empathy, accessibility and confidence to the patient/physician encounter through voice recognition software, augmented reality/virtual reality (AR/VR), and blockchain.
 She currently advises start-ups, venture capitalists, accelerator programs and corporations on clinical validation and use case perspectives of digital health products, medtech, and healthcare technology.

 Early Education/Medical Training

-While in medical school, Dr. Nazareth thought she would become a surgeon as she wanted to work hands-on with fixing internal organ systems to restore a patient’s health.
+While in medical school, Dr. Nazareth was fascinated by the mysteries of the hidden organs and thought she would become a surgeon to fix health problems through a hands-on approach.
 That path took a different course when her mother developed colon cancer, which led her to want to learn everything she could about the field of gastroenterology.
-She went on to graduate from the only Ivy League medical program at Brown University, and subsequently completed her residency in Internal Medicine at New York City’s #1 ranked hospital, New York Presbyterian-Cornell Medical Center.
+She went on to graduate from the only Ivy League combined medical program at Brown University, and subsequently completed her residency in Internal Medicine at New York City’s #1 ranked hospital, New York Presbyterian-Cornell Medical Center.
 From there, Dr. Nazareth pursued further study and training in both Transplant Hepatology and Gastroenterology at world-renowned Columbia University Medical Center.